-- 95.7% of parents who participated in HDS and KidSTART parenting classes reported knowing how to advocate for their child (Figure 4.2). - 81.1% of parents who participated in HDS parenting programs reported an increase in their knowledge of age appropriate child development. - 76.1% of caregivers who received F5FS home visitation services or parenting classes from HDS or QPI reported reading to their child three or more days per week.
+- 97.2% of parents who participated in HDS and KidSTART parenting classes reported knowing how to advocate for their child (Figure 4.2). - 96.8% of parents who participated in HDS parenting programs reported an increase in their knowledge of age appropriate child development. - 76.9% of caregivers who received F5FS home visitation services or parenting classes from HDS or QPI reported reading to their child three or more days per week.

-F5FS caregivers also improved in their confidence, ability and knowledge of child development (Figure 4.3).
+F5FS caregivers also improved in confidence, ability, action and knowledge of child development (Figure 4.3).
 These domains are important to foster connectivity, attachment and a secure relationship between caregiver and child.